bbopt/nomad/ROADMAP.md

 ## Next release

+### v4.7 - Not before July 2027

+New features for 4.7 have not yet been planned.

-### v4.6 - Not before July 2025
+### v5.0 - Not before July 2027

-These are the features we consider for 4.6:

-* Paralel run of multiple algorithms

-* Suggest and Observe paradigm without control on the evaluations

-* Categorical variables
+Change of paradigm to conduct optimization with parallel blackbox evaluations.